INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 Similar concerns could apply with using the term “medical hypnotherapist” or offering “medical hypnosis” or “medical hypnotherapy” or “clinical hypnotist”.

-Also “clinical hypnotherapy training” tends to make the training sound like it is limited to medical or mental health issues.
-Yet through the diploma training course you will get to see the wide range of creative applications for our approach.
-One you understand the fundamentals and key drivers of anxiety and stress – as well as performance improvement – then you can really apply our cognitive behavioural hypnotherapy approach into so many areas beyond the “clinical”.
+Also “clinical hypnotherapy training” can make it appear that the training is limited to medical or mental health issues.
+Yet through the Hypno-CBT® diploma training course you will see the wide range of creative applications for our approach (you can view the range of techniques covered, the Hypno-CBT® Toolbox here).
+Once you understand the fundamentals and key drivers of anxiety and stress – as well as performance improvement – then you can really apply our cognitive behavioural hypnotherapy approach into so many areas beyond the “clinical” or “medical”.

-So yes – clinical hypnotherapy training – and actually much more!
+So yes – clinical hypnotherapy training, medical hypnosis – and actually much more!

 Do you offer Accredited Hypnotherapy Courses?